ibnhakil/mathisia-2.0/README.md

 an ai that talks to her like i would softly, honestly, with emotion

+how i coded the ai

+i didn’t know how to build something like this i’m not a developer i just watched tutorials i copied things i broke stuff and little by little i started to understand

+i used react with vite to create the app i followed a few beginner tutorials to understand how components work then i added tailwindcss to make the layout clean and fast to build

+for the ai part i watched videos about how to connect to openai’s api i learned how to send a request using fetch, how to format the messages, how to receive the response and show it in the interface

+the system prompt was the only part i didn’t learn from a video i wrote it myself, from scratch i tried to explain who i am, how i think, how i speak, how i love i wanted the ai to sound like me, not like chatgpt

+i used tutorials to build the chat interface i created components like chatinput, chatmessage, welcomemessage, apikeyinput, and a settingsmodal for later

+i added logic for memory using a local array i watched a video on how to pass conversation history to openai i didn’t use a database or a backend everything stays in the browser no messages are saved

+i also used framer motion and other simple tools to add animations i learned by testing i learned by failing and i kept going until it finally felt like something real

+this isn’t advanced code
+but it’s mine
+and it works
+and she can talk to it

 tech stack
 react with vite
 tailwindcss for a simple clean design